karizza-crespo/movie-buff-information-system/README.md

 An Information System for Movies.

 Developers:
-Karizza Crespo
-Mary Alexis Solis
+Karizza Crespo and Mary Alexis Solis